The Duke MBA

 Industry events, practicums, internships and other learning experiences provide students with exposure to key health sector issues and industry leadership.

-We invite our alumni, corporate partners, and recruiters to explore the many ways in which to partner with HSM and the new Master of Management in Clinical Informatics (MMCi) program:
+We invite our alumni, corporate partners, and recruiters to explore the many ways in which to partner with HSM:

 Student research and practicum opportunities allow students to identify solutions to real-world challenges as part of their learning experience.
-Learn more about our practicums or contact Terry Kale if a business issue would benefit from analysis by a student or a student team.
+Learn more about our practicums or contact us if a business issue would benefit from analysis by a student or a student team.

-Corporate sponsorships provide high-visibility marketing opportunities and support HSM and MMCi academic offerings, conferences, events, student scholarships and programs, academic fellowships, and faculty positions.
-Contact Terry Kale for more information.
+Corporate sponsorships provide high-visibility marketing opportunities and support HSM academic offerings, conferences, events, student scholarships and programs, academic fellowships, and faculty positions.

 Customized executive education content focuses on the most relevant issues in the global health sector, enhancing functional skill sets and knowledge within organizational teams.
-Learn more about HSM’s Executive Education or contact Terry Kale for more information.
+Learn more about HSM’s Executive Education.

 Health sector and health informatics advisory boards provide opportunities to shape educational offerings and to engage with current and future health care leaders.
 Learn more about the Health Sector Advisory Council (HSAC) and The Duke Center for Health Informatics Advisory Board, formed by Fuqua and the Duke Center for Health Informatics (D-CHI) in 2010.

 Recruitment opportunities for internships or full-time positions can be facilitated via HSM.
-Contact Terry Kale for more information.
-For position postings or career forums, contact Fuqua's Career Management Center (CMC).
+Learn more about posting openinings, career forums, and other recruitment opportunities through Fuqua's Career Management Center (CMC).

-Student mentoring opportunities provide valuable learning experiences for executives and HSM and MMCi students.
-For more information about mentoring students whose interests align with yours, or to join the HSM or MMCi Alumni Mentor program, contact Terry Kale.
+Student mentoring opportunities provide valuable learning experiences for executives and HSM students.
+For more information about mentoring students whose interests align with yours, contact us.

 Corporate and individual donations support student scholarships and curricular and extracurricular offerings.
 Larger donations can support faculty and their research, helping to deepen Fuqua’s health sector thought leadership.
-Contact Terry Kale to explore how a gift can support HSM.
+Contact us to explore how a gift can support HSM.

 Research projects can identify and validate key trends within the global health sector, and health-related organizations regularly collaborate with HSM faculty.
 Learn more about HSM faculty research.